akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Version (Mandatory)

-- If your app has a version be sure to use a **Semantic Versioning** https://semver.org/.
+- If your app has a version number, be sure to use a **Semantic Versioning system** https://semver.org/.
 - **50** characters max.
 - You don’t need to add a "V" letter before your version number.
-- If you have no version on your app (because you may have a SaaS continuous integration logic on your app), please indicate "SaaS".
+- If your app does not have any version number (because you may have a SaaS continuous integration logic on your app), please indicate "SaaS".

 ### Logo (Mandatory)